Quick Introduction to Intermittent Fasting, Leangains and the Benefits

 What is Intermittent Fasting?

 Intermittent Fasting (I.F.) is a pattern of eating that alternates between periods of fasting and non-fasting.
-There are a few different popular types (you may have heard of ‘The Warrior Diet’), but for our purposes, please think of I.F. as purposefully skipping breakfast.
-Of course, there is a little more to it that, but for now, please think of it in those terms.
+There are a few different popular types (you may have heard of The Warrior Diet, Eat.Stop.Eat or Leangains), but for now please think of I.F. as purposefully skipping breakfast.
+Of course, there is a little more to it than that, but for now, please think of it in those terms.

-What are the benefits of Intermittent Fasting?
+What are the benefits of IF?

-- Lack of hunger while dieting
+- Reduced hunger while dieting

-For the dieter, I.F. offers something very unique, in terms of enjoying physically and psychologically satisfying meals while losing weight.
+“For the dieter, I.F. offers something very unique, in terms of enjoying physically and psychologically satisfying meals while losing weight.
 The absence of hunger and cravings are also a welcome feature when using I.F. for weight loss.
 Contrary to popular belief, the fasting phase has a suppressive effect on hunger.
-Hunger pangs may come, but they disappear quickly, to be replaced by a sense of well being and total absence of hunger. -Martin Berkhan
+Hunger pangs may come, but they disappear quickly, to be replaced by a sense of well being and total absence of hunger.” -Martin Berkhan

 - Increase in mental focus and concentration

 During the fast, your body releases more of the stimulant hormones, catecholamines.
 Mental focus is increased, productivity goes up, and you’ll feel more involved in whatever you’re doing.
 Most people find this particularly pronounced during the last 4 hours of the fast. – Your morning time at work.

 - More stable energy levels and improved mood

 With fewer meals, your blood sugar levels will be kept more stable, leading to more stable energy levels and less mood swings.
 Also, not having to worry about meal timing is a welcome relief from the irritable feeling that is often found by those used to dieting by eating many meals throughout the day.

-- More fat burned
+- More stubborn fat burned

-What is ‘LeanGains’?
+What is ‘Leangains’?

-The method, though constantly undergoing tweaks, is very solid now and works so well because he doesn’t have a hidden agenda.
-He’s not there to, and never has been there to sell us anything, and I am grateful to him for this.
-While some nutritionists or trainers get stuck in their dogma, I have no doubt that when enough solid new research comes along that suggests an improvement can be made with the method, rather than resist, he will incorporate and make the amendments necessary.
-It is this lack of ego and objectivity that has made it so spectacularly effective to hundreds of people.
+While some nutritionists or trainers get stuck in their dogma, or are quick to jump on the latest fad to make sales or exploit our ignorance for profit, when enough solid new research comes along that suggests an improvement can be made with the method, Martin incorporates it and make the amendments necessary.
+It is this lack of ego and objectivity that has made the Leangains method so spectacularly effective for thousands of people.
+I would highly recommend you check out his blog, leangains.com.